paddycmaher/reduceTo/README.md

 ### Best Practices

-- Review top 5-10 solutions, not just #1 - similar performance allows choosing more theoretically valid items
 - Garbage in, garbage out.
 Please, please ensure your parent scale is valid before shortening it
+- Review the best 5-10 solutions and check whether items you think are 'bad' are being included
 - Use cross-validation for smaller samples (N \< 500) where overfitting may be a concern

 ### Optimisation Reliability